By Marika Sboros

 A small piece of dark chocolate is fine, but many people can’t eat just one small piece – like smokers who can’t have one cigarette.
 However, the key is to get sugar out the diet.
 People don’t understand how addictive sugar is, or what it actually is – not just sucrose, the white stuff.
 If you can get people down to 25g of carbs a day for a few months with no added sugar, the brain no longer searches for sugar.
 That’s what makes our diet so successful.

 Nuts, biltong, cheese, coconut – I love coconut chips best of all – and full-cream yoghurt.

 Are “cheat days” on Banting really so bad?

-Again it depends on your level of insulin resistance and degree of sugar and carbohydrate addiction.
-The worse your insulin resistance, the more damaging each cheat day will be to long-term health (because each day increases your level of insulin resistance).
+Again, it depends on your level of insulin resistance and degree of sugar and carbohydrate addiction.
+The worse your insulin resistance, the more damaging each cheat day will be to long-term health.
+That’s because each day increases your level of insulin resistance.
 If you have a sugar addiction the cheat day ensures the addiction will continue.
 The analogy is to smoking or drinking. because no addict can continue indefinitely to smoke or drink “in moderation” or on a cheat-day.

 Is LCHF only for the rich?

 No. Our Eat Better South Africa campaign shows it’s possible to Bant by eating foods that are as cheap as the cheap high-carbohydrate, highly-processed foods that are currently the sole option for many of the poorer South African communities.